slemanz/FIRMWARE_DUMP/MASTER1/notes/13_task.md

 - Context switching is the procedure of switching out of the currently running task from the CPU after saving the task's execution context or state and switching in the next task's to run on the CPU by retrieving the past execution context or state of the task.

+## Task's stack area init and storing of dummy SF

+- Each task can consume a maximum of 1KB of memory as a private stack
+- This stack is used to hold tasks local variables and context(SF1+SF2)
+- When a Task is getting scheduled for the very first time, it doesn't have any context.
+So, the programmer should store dummy SF1 and SF2 in Task's stack area as a part of "task initialization" sequence before launching the scheduler.